 How to Start a Medical Staffing Agency

-Because the U.S. will need to recruit about 2.3 million medical professionals to take care of its aging population, healthcare staffing agencies may be the only way the country can keep up with the increasing demand for healthcare professionals.
+This is evidenced by the fact that the U.S. will need to recruit about 2.3 million additional medical professionals to take care of its aging population.
+Healthcare staffing agencies may be the only way the country can keep up with the increasing demand for healthcare professionals.
+Experts predict this to come to fruition, as the current healthcare staffing market size ($23.6 billion) is expected to grow by 5.6% from 2023-2030.

-With a market size of $23.6 billion, which is expected to grow by 5.6% from 2023-2030, healthcare staffing is a booming industry.
 From nurse and CNA staffing to medical billing professionals, healthcare staffing agencies are increasingly in demand.
-If you’re willing and able to supply healthcare workers to hospitals and medical offices, starting a healthcare staffing agency may be for you.
+If you’re willing and able to supply healthcare workers to hospitals and medical offices, starting a healthcare staffing agency may be for you – and it can prove a lucrative venture.
 A healthcare staffing agency might have a low barrier to entry, but you still need the right information to start and grow your staffing agency.
 This article covers the details of everything you need to know to start your healthcare staffing company.

 Starting a medical staffing agency may seem daunting, but it is a relatively straightforward process.
 Once you follow the steps outlined below, you can consider yourself a healthcare staffing agency owner!